scrocchi/NFAnalyzer/README.md

 # NFAnalyzer

-NFAnalizer is an experiment based on [JFLAP] to test multiple words into nondeterministic finite automatas.
+NFAnalyzer is an experiment based on [JFLAP] to test multiple words into nondeterministic finite automatas.

 ### Try it!
 https://scrocchi.github.io/NFAnalyzer/